The 12 Federally Recognized Tribes of Michigan

 Bands of Odawa Indians

 The Survivor Outreach Services Program at the Little Traverse Bay Bands of Odawa Indians Department of Human Services provides a variety of services to all Native American women and girls and non-native intimate partners of a Native American.
-Services are available regardless of age and tribal affiliation for those experiencing domestic violence, dating violence, sexual assault, adults sexually abused as children, family violence, stalking/harassment, and elder abuse/neglect.
+Services are available regardless of age and tribal affiliation for those experiencing domestic violence, dating violence, or sexual assault, and for adults sexually abused as children, or for victims of family violence, stalking/harassment, and elder abuse/neglect.

 To contact the Little Traverse Bay Bands of Odawa Indians Survivor Outreach Services Program, please call (231) 242-1628